 - 8:30 am — Creating the Adventure Impact Working Group (AIWG)

-- 11:00 am — The State of the Colorado Accords hosted by the Colorado Sun
+- 11:00 am — The Confluence Accords – A Behind the Scenes Look with the Colorado Sun

 - 1:00 pm — Women of the Water